What is heirloom yogurt starter?

 Your first activate your heirloom yogurt starter by adding a packet to a few cups up milk.
 In 12 to 48 hours at room temperature, the milk should change texture to indicate the cultures are active.
 Store this container in the fridge and it can now be used as a starter.
 The subsequent batches should take about 12 to 24 hours to fully culture since the starter is already active.

-Matsoni: This yogurt is known for its slightly tart and ‘ropy’ texture.
+Matsoni: This yogurt is known for its slightly tart taste and ‘ropy’ texture.

 Filmjolk: The taste here is slightly tart with a thin consistency similar to kefir.